 Bulletproof glass is usually made from layers of alternating hard and soft glass.
 The softer glass layer provides a decent amount of elasticity, which gives the window the ability to flex instead of shattering on impact.
 Meanwhile, the harder glass provides more stopping power against a bullet.

 Bulletproof glass varies quite a bit in thickness, depending on what it’s being used for.
 Glass rated to stop a 9mm round (UL 752 Level 1) is usually about 1.25” (3.175cm) thick.

 Meanwhile, glass that can stop .44 Magnum rounds (UL 752 Level 3) is generally around 2.01” (5.3cm) thick.
 However, these thicknesses vary based on the precise type of glass laminate that’s being used.

 Fiberglass is often included as a laminate in a variety of different bulletproof materials because of its ability to dissipate energy.
-Most ballistic fiberglass panels will layer sheets of kevlar with a synthetic resin for maximum protection.
+Most ballistic fiberglass panels will layer sheets of kevlar with synthetic resin for maximum protection.